Lauren Cohan

-Lauren Cohan (/ˈkoʊhænˈ/ KOH-han; born January 7, 1982) is an American actress known for her role as Maggie Rhee in the AMC post-apocalyptic horror television series The Walking Dead (2011–2018; 2020–2022), a role she reprises in The Walking Dead: Dead City (2023–present).
+Lauren Cohan (/ˈkoʊhænˈ/ KOH-han; born January 7, 1982) is an American–British actress known for her role as Maggie Rhee in the AMC post-apocalyptic horror television series The Walking Dead (2011–2018; 2020–2022), a role she reprises in The Walking Dead: Dead City (2023–present).
 Her other notable TV roles include Bela Talbot in the dark fantasy drama Supernatural (2007–2008), Rose in the supernatural teen drama The Vampire Diaries (2010–2012), Vivian McArthur Volkoff in the action comedy Chuck (2011), Francesca "Frankie" Trowbridge in the action comedy-drama Whiskey Cavalier (2019), and War Woman in the adult animated superhero show Invincible (2021–2023).
 Her film appearances include the comedy Van Wilder: The Rise of Taj (2006), the psychological thriller horror The Boy (2016), the biographical drama All Eyez on Me (2017), and the action thriller Mile 22 (2018).

 Early life

-Cohan was born Lauren Storholm in Cherry Hill, New Jersey, to an American father and a Scottish mother.
+Cohan was born Lauren Storholm in Cherry Hill, New Jersey, to an American father while her mother is Scottish.
 She was raised in New Jersey and spent a year in Georgia.
 When she was thirteen, her family moved to her mother's native United Kingdom, settling in Surrey, England.

 Upon her mother's remarriage, Lauren's surname was legally changed to that of her stepfather, Cohan.
 She converted to Judaism at the age of five.

 She has younger half-siblings through her mother and father's remarriages.
-Cohan graduated from King Alfred's College, Winchester (now the University of Winchester).
+Cohan graduated from King Alfred's College, Winchester (now the University of Winchester) with a Bachelor of Arts in Drama and English literature.